lukasschwab/code-golf/README.md

 + randomness-test.py determines the degree of randomness of python's pseudorandom number generator by comparing a random string to a compressed random string, to prove to myself that randomness doesn't increase with iteration.
 + sports-scraper.py scrapes sportslogos.net for sports teams logos, part of work I did with Simar Mangat @ Pavlov.
 + readme.sh generates my standard README template so I don't have to copy it by hand.
++ md-to-pdf.sh uses [pandoc](http://pandoc.org/) to apply some hacky preprocessing to a markdown document before converting it to PDF with LaTeX.